stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

-You can also alter the fields of built-in and module `DataObject` classes through your own [DataExtension](../extensions), and a call to `DataExtension->updateCMSFields`.
+You can also alter the fields of built-in and module `DataObject` classes through your own [DataExtension](../extending/extensions), and a call to `DataExtension->updateCMSFields`.

-## Searchable Fields
+## Searchable fields

-The `$searchable_fields` property uses a mixed array format that can be used to further customize your generated admin system.
+The `$searchable_fields` property uses a mixed array format that can be used to further customise your generated admin system.
 The default is a set of array values listing the fields.

 	:::php